Peglegs/Potholes/README.md

+Glad I can pretend to be part of this boys <3 -Cooper Weaver

 # Potholes

 Mark: users entering pothole locations into database, pulling info from the DOT database and entering it into ours